AndreasSchantl/ExpenseManager/readme.md

     - Date format
     - Database connection strings
 3. Run the command `php artsian setup:expensemanager` to create all tables and set up the default user
+4. The web server needs to point to the `public` folder
-4. Log in with the user `admin` and the password `12345678` and start using Expense Manager
+5. Log in with the user `admin` and the password `12345678` and start using Expense Manager

 ## Contributing